H-1B Visa for Doctors, Physicians & Residents | Requirements

 • A certificate from the Educational Commission for Foreign Medical Graduates (ECFMG)

-• The passing results from either your USMLE or FLEX examinations.
+• The passing results from your USMLE (Steps 1, 2CK, and 3 or acceptable equivalents)

 • A copy of your valid passport

-• A copy of, or other evidence of your state medical license or permit.
+• A copy of, or other evidence of, your state medical license or permit/authorization

 One of the disadvantages of the H-1B visa for doctors is that you will most likely be subject to the annual lottery.
-In past years, the USCIS has placed a cap on H-1B petition approvals, limiting the amount of H-1B visas issued to 85,000 each year.
+In past years, the USCIS has placed a cap on H-1B petition approvals, limiting the total number of H-1B visas issued to 85,000 each year.

-Initially, 20,000 petitions will be randomly selected from applicants that hold a master’s degree or higher according to the advanced degree exemption.
-Any applicants that are not chosen in this initial selection will then be entered in the second lottery of 65,000.
-Last year, the USCIS received over 236,000 petitions, which means that the H-1B visa is a highly competitive route.
+Initially, 65,000 petitions will be randomly selected, and then an additional 20,000 will be set aside for applicants who hold a master’s degree or higher, according to the advanced degree exemption.
+Last year, the USCIS received 358,737 petitions, which means that the H-1B visa is a highly competitive route.

 However, there are a few exceptions that will qualify you as exempt from this lottery: